nikki-b/mean_authetication/readme.md

 };
 ```

-The secret IDs and Keys are provided by the developer consoles for each service.
+The secret IDs/keys/etc are provided by the developer consoles for each service.

 ##Developer Consoles
 Facebook: http://developers.facebook.com